zrlay/dj-braintree/README.rst

 Constraints
 ------------

-1. For stripe.com only
+1. For braintreepayments.com only
+2. Support the Braintree Marketplace API (for creating ecommerce platforms, vendors and submerchants)
-2. Only use or support well-maintained third-party libraries
+3. Only use or support well-maintained third-party libraries
-3. For modern Python and Django
+4. For modern Python and Django

 Quickstart